grascii/grascii/docs/language.rst

 has many additional symbols enabling it to describe some of the lesser used features of the system.

-For a summary of what the language does not currently support, see the list below.
+For language limitations, see `Unsupported Language Features`_.

 +-----------------------------------+---------------------------+---------------+
 | Shorthand Form                    | Grascii Representation(s) | Annotation(s) |